Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/assistant/installation.md

 You may also want to install `rivals of aether gml support` the same way, for highlighting and completion.

+## Usage

+The editor must open the root folder for the project, containing the `config.ini` file.
+If an individual file or subfolder is opened, the Assistant won't run.
+Let me know if this is annoying for you, and I can look at changing it.

+Aseprite handling won't happen until you've set up the Aseprite.exe path in configuration.

 ## Configuration

-When the editor has a character's root folder open, it will run whenever you save a script in the editor.
+When the editor has a character's root folder open, it will run whenever you save a modified script in the editor.

 The first time it runs, it will create an `assistant` directory in the root directory, and inside that is `assistant_config.yaml`.
 `<your character dir>/assistant/assistant_config.yaml`

 Edit that config and set the path to your `aseprite.exe` to enable automatic animation exporting.

-## Usage

-The editor must open the root folder for the project, containing the `config.ini` file.
-If an individual file or subfolder is opened, the Assistant won't run.
-Let me know if this is annoying for you and I can look at changing it.

 ## Troubleshooting